GeorgeLychock/MS3-Project-Python-uSpice/TESTRM.md

 #### OPEN
 -   Field Region does not display correctly on Recipe page
 -   Field Flavor does not display correctly on Recipe page
+-   Links to recipes on My Ratings page do not work

 #### FIXED
 -   Library Buttons: